-PRE-PHYSICAL THERAPY
+PRE-PHYSICAL THERAPY Department of Biological Sciences

-NOTE: SLU does not offer a degree in Physical Therapy.
+NOTE: Southeastern does not offer a degree in Physical Therapy.
 Because available places in Physical Therapy programs are limited, it is recommended that a freshman enroll in a school offering a degree program in this field.
-Students who choose to enroll in pre-professional courses at SLU should consult the advisor for further information.
+Students who choose to enroll in pre-professional courses at Southeastern should consult the advisor for further information.

-PRE-VETERINARY MEDICINE
+PRE-VETERINARY MEDICINE Department of Biological Sciences